-'Y Sgwrs': You will be given support to carry out a conversation we call "Y Sgwrs", to engage with a much wider number of young people and gather their views on agreed priority topics such as youth offending, mental health, substance mis-use, domestic abuse, and relations with the police.
+'Y Sgwrs': You will be given support to carry out a conversation we call "Y Sgwrs", to engage and consult with a much wider number of young people and gather their views on policing and crime issues.

 What and How?